aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 Server Actions are queued, and before firing a new one, the previous one must be resolved.
 In addition, unlike Remix, the actions are not automatically cancelled if fired in quick succession.

 This causes problems with our optimistic UI.
-If a user clicks the favorite button multiple times in quick succession, multipel server actions will fire, and the final value wont update until all of them are done.
+If a user clicks the favorite button multiple times in quick succession, multiple server actions will fire, and the final value won't update until all of them are done.

 We might want to add some timeout logic to prevent this.
-Howver, it is a known drawback of Server Actions, and might be worth waiting improvements from the Next.js team.
+Howver, it is a known drawback of Server Actions, and we might as well wait for improvements from the Next.js team.

 ### The Next.js approach